microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/device-post-devices.md

 ---
 title: "Create device"
-description: "Create and register a new device in the organization."
+description: "Create and register a new device in the organization."author: "tfitzmac"
 ---

 # Create device